 - Midwife the birth of Amrita Institute and join Amrita’s teaching faculty

 - Develop a video series on gender fluidity, transphobia and gender awareness

 As a prison abolitionist, Murshida VA brings a rich experience to the dialogue table as she has been both employed by “Corrections” as a therapist/counselor/case manager and convicted of multiple felonies for bringing medical marijuana into Georgia.

-Murshida VA the Spiritual Director of The Message Collective, a branch of the Universal Sufi Message of Hazrat Inayat Khan.
+Murshida VA is the Founder of The Center for Being and Becoming, Onc., a 501(c)3 educational organization.
+She is also Spiritual Director of The Message Collective Esoteric School, a branch of the Universal Sufi Message of Hazrat Inayat Khan.
 She lives in Gainesville, FL with her daughter and the local members of her community.